 Outdoor areas include spacious equipped playground areas for nursery and, separately, for juniors and, a new addition, a 'forest school' tucked away beside the playing fields.

 Music is strong, valued and highly praised by parents; 'incredible facilities' coupled with an 'exceptionally good head of music'.
-Music forms part of every day in assemblies, performances and curriculum, plus most senior boys learn an individual instrument, lots at the lower grades and a handful up to grade 6 or 7.
+Music forms part of every day in assemblies, performances and curriculum, plus most senior boys learn an individual instrument, lots at the lower grades and a handful up to grade 6 - 8.
 Over 250 timetabled individual instrumental or singing lessons each week.

 Pupils see their form teachers twice a day for registration plus five minutes at the end of each day to 'gather their thoughts'.
 On the whole, they work calmly within clear, tight boundaries and are well motivated to please, earning merit points for their house.
-Junior boys have weekly 'Top Boy' award based on 'Golden Rules' code of conduct, kindness, honesty etc. Much parental praise for the deputy head, Mrs Sue Walker, who deals with occasional episodes of bullying.
-Boys are helped with coping strategies and parents are involved.
-Discipline is about learning and moving on with 'no labels for bad boys'; the aim is to educate boys to make the right choices via drip feed over a long period.
+Junior children have weekly 'Marvellous Merit' award based on 'Golden Rules' code of conduct, kindness, honesty etc. Much parental praise for the deputy head, Mrs Sue Walker, who deals with occasional episodes of bullying.
+Pupils are helped with coping strategies and parents are involved.
+Discipline is about learning and moving on with 'no labels for bad children'; the aim is to educate children to make the right choices via drip feed over a long period.

 Mr Connolly is onto the dangers of cyber bullying: his approach is zero tolerance to any cyber-messaging he deems inappropriate, and he has suspended boys.
 Not a fan of children having mobiles, he encourages parents to monitor their children's online and phone activities.
 Feels there have to be boundaries, clear guidelines and standards.

-An all-round school maintaining high standards and impressive results from a non-selective intake, with so much on offer that every boy can find something in which to succeed.
+An all-round school maintaining high standards and impressive results from a non-selective intake, with so much on offer that every child can find something in which to succeed.